Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/2 - Digital logic/10 - MSI Circuits.md

 A circuit that has n inputs and k outputs, whose sole function is to provide a capability to connect any input to any output.
 When there are two inputs and two outputs, it is called a 2×2 crossbar.

+Based on the select line, the crossbar connects the result input to the output.

+The crossbar switch is a combination of 2-to-1 MUXes.
+The number of MUXes required is n\*k, where n is the number of inputs and k is the number of outputs.
+The number of select lines required is log(n) + log(k).